 Dr Hannah Greig is a senior lecturer in early modern history at the University of York and a historical consultant to The Favourite (2018).
 Her research interests lie in the social, political and material history of Britain in the long 18th century (c1688–1830).
 She’s the author of The Beau Monde: Fashionable Society in Georgian London (OUP, 2013).

-The Favourite, starring Olivia Colman, Rachel Weisz and Emma Stone, is out in select US cinemas now and will be released in the UK on 1 January 2019.
+The Favourite, starring Olivia Colman, Rachel Weisz and Emma Stone, was released in the UK on 1 January 2019.

-This article was first published in November 2018
+This article was first published by History Extra in November 2018